ScottLogic/blog/hsauve/_posts/2025-05-27-read-the-books-should-junior-developers-use-llms.md

 Skipping the books isn’t an option when it comes to coding.
 The learning curve can be tough when the brain adjusts to new ways of thinking, but this process is essential for integrating knowledge, and consistent practice helps reinforce it.

-## AI can turn into a crutch
+## LLMs can turn into a crutch

 AI tools are incredibly impressive, and in my experience, they can also be addictive, the same way social media is.
 They offer instant results and gratification and are like a one-stop shop for all kinds of information.

-But over reliance on chatbots to produce code can prevent the development of a deep understanding of a problem and its possible solutions.
+But over reliance on LLMs to produce code can prevent the development of a deep understanding of a problem and its possible solutions.
 The same way chatbots rely on context to provide accurate responses, delegating problem-solving entirely limits the formation of an internal context or [mental model](https://blog.scottlogic.com/2023/08/11/mental-models-and-the-user-experience.html).
 And next time a similar issue arises, that *déjà-vu* feeling may not be there.

 Using AI to write code that you don’t really understand feels a bit like cheating, which in some situations can equate to a lack of ownership and accountability.